lsst-sqre/sqr-058/index.rst

    "windSpeed.avg2M","2 minutes average value for windSpeed","m/s"

-- The transformed ``WeatherStation`` telemetry table combines information from multiple ``WeatherStation`` telemetry topics.
+The transformed ``WeatherStation`` telemetry table combines information from multiple ``WeatherStation`` telemetry topics.
+These are sensible decisions when making this table:

-- Fields that are not relevant to the Science Platform science user are excluded.
-In particular, most of the ``private_`` fields added by SAL can be excluded and others reduced to a *single* ``timestamp`` field.
+- Fields that are not relevant to the Science Platform science user can be excluded.
+In particular, most of the ``private_`` fields added by SAL can be excluded.

+- We need only one ``timestamp`` field.

 - In this particular example, the original topics have aggregated fields like ``min24H``, ``avg24H``, ``max24H``.
-We decided to keep only the fields with "1 minute average values", which are available in most of the cases, and leave it up to the user to compute aggregations in SQL as needed.
+We keep only the "1 minute average values" fields, which are available in most of the cases, and leave it up to the user to compute aggregations in SQL as needed.

-- Field names are namespaced to identify the original EFD topic.
+- In the transformed table, field names are namespaced to identify the original EFD topic.

-From this example, we conclude that to create a *transformed telemetry table*, the EFD transformation service must be able to specify a mapping between the source telemetry topics and the *transformed telemetry table*, and specify which fields within those topics to use.
+From this example, and after looking at a handful of other T&S subsystems, we conclude that to create a *transformed telemetry table*, the EFD transformation service must specify a mapping between the source telemetry topics and the *transformed telemetry table*, and which fields within those topics to use.
-In some cases, it must be able to apply transformations to the fields' values, and allows for new descriptions and units for the transformed fields.
+In some cases, it must be able to apply transformations to the fields' values, and must allow for new descriptions and units for the transformed fields.

-In other words, the EFD transformation service holds the transformations (decisions) necessary to create the Consolidated Database telemetry tables from the raw EFD telemetry topics.
+In other words, the EFD transformation service holds the decisions necessary to create the Consolidated Database telemetry tables from the raw EFD telemetry topics.

 Advantages
 ----------